Enable co-authoring for files encrypted with sensitivity labels

 You must be a global admin to turn on this feature.

 Sensitivity labels must be enabled for Office files in SharePoint and OneDrive for the tenant.
-If this feature isn't already enabled, it will be automatically enabled when you select the setting to turn on co-authoring for files with sensitivity labels.
+If this feature isn't already enabled, it is automatically enabled when you select the setting to turn on co-authoring for files with sensitivity labels.

 Microsoft 365 Apps for enterprise: